-The purpose of this paper is to investigate how financial health of banks as well as defaults of major trading partners affected probability of bankruptcy of medium size firms in Japan.
-The environment and events in Japan provide a "natural experiment" that allows the empirical test.
-First, because of the importance of the main bank system, many Japanese firms rely more on bank finance.
-While the role of banks became relatively smaller for larger companies in the 1990s, banks still kept playing a dominant role in the financing of smaller firms.
+In the following analysis, we investigate how the financial health of banks, as well as how the defaults of major trading partners, affected the probability of bankruptcy of medium size firms in Japan.
+The environment and events in Japan provide a "natural experiment" that allows such empirical testing.
+First, because of the importance of the main bank system, many Japanese firms rely heavily on bank finance.
+While the role of banks became relatively smaller for larger companies in the 1990s, banks maintained a dominant role in the financing of smaller firms.
 Second, Japan experienced a dramatic collapse in the financial condition of its banking system in the 1990s.
-We should thus be better able to identify the impacts of negative shocks on default risk when a large amount of losses on disposal of non-performing loans damaged financial health of many banks in the late 1990s.
-Third, suitable data are available to test the hypothesis based on bank- and firm-level data.
-We obtained a detailed list of major lenders for each unlisted company from Tokyo Shoko Research (TSR) Database Service.
-We then matched borrowers' financial data to the relevant financial data of the "main banks".
+We should thus be better able to identify the impacts of negative shocks on default risk when a large amount of losses on disposal of non-performing loans damaged the financial health of many banks in the late 1990s.
+Third, suitable data are available to test the hypothesis based on bank-level and firm-level data.
+We obtained a detailed list of major lenders for each unlisted company from the Tokyo Shoko Research (TSR) Database Service.
+We then matched borrowers' financial data to the relevant financial data of the "main banks."

-1 See, for example, Harhoff and Körting (1998) and Ferri and Messori (2000)
+1 See, for example, Harhoff and Körting (1998) and Ferri and Messori (2000).